You’d think with all the technology we have, finding a good translator would be easy, right?

 Limitations ⚠️

-• Lack of security and data privacy protections under the free plan
+- Lack of security and data privacy protections for free users

 Best for 🔥